MYCOTOXINS AND TOXIC EFFECTS IN ANIMALS

 In general, poultry are very sensitive to mycotoxins, although the effect of these also depends on the species.
 For example, broiler chickens are not as affected by aflatoxin (immunosuppressive) contamination compared to other birds such as turkeys, geese and ducks.

 For their part, type A trichothecenes such as T2 toxin, HT-2 toxin and diacetoxyscripenol are a constant concern for the industry because they cause heavy economic losses.
-And it is that this type of mycotoxins are very toxic for birds, especially for chickens, with consequences such as reduced feed intake, lower body weight, oral lesions and reduced quality of fertile eggs.
+And it is that these types of mycotoxins are very toxic for birds, especially for chickens, with consequences such as reduced feed intake, lower body weight, oral lesions and reduced quality of fertile eggs.

 On the other hand, turkeys and chicks are very sensitive to ochratoxins, and can cause weight loss, poor growth and production of eggs with poor quality in their shell.